 Pasternak, Gil, “At Home with ‘Palestine’: Performing Historical Photographs of the West Bank in Israeli Households”, in Visioning Israel-Palestine: Encounters at the Cultural Boundaries of Conflict, ed.
-Gil Pasternak, London & New York: I. B. Tauris (forthcoming 2018).
+Gil Pasternak, London & New York: [I. B. Tauris] Bloomsbury Publishing (forthcoming 2018).

-Gil Pasternak, ed.
+Pasternak, Gil, ed.
 Visioning Israel-Palestine: Encounters at the Cultural Boundaries of Conflict.
-London & New York: I. B. Tauris (forthcoming 2018).
+London & New York: [I. B. Tauris] Bloomsbury Publishing (forthcoming 2018).